English at St Mary’s RC Primary School

 The greater the children’s vocabulary and the complexity of language they hear and read, the richer their writing will be.
 The stories, plays, poems and non-fiction texts in the curriculum all include ambitious vocabulary.

-The new 2014 National Curriculum places a huge emphasis upon spoken language.
+The National Curriculum places a huge emphasis upon spoken language.
 We aim to give children opportunities to articulate their thoughts and ideas out loud and to communicate what they know and understand.
 ‘Thinking out loud’ and orally rehearsing ideas ahead of speaking to an audience or writing ideas is a key skill which our Literacy and Language programme provides.

 Once children have completed the Phonics programme and they will take part in daily 15 minute spelling sessions from Year 2 onwards.